FAQ (Frequently Asked Questions) on Intelligence

 Each population has different assets, which are called culture.
 Take a computer and compare it to a human brain.
 The power of the computer, that is, its central processor, is the electronic counterpart of biological human intelligence; it is, in a way, the intelligence of the computer.
 On this computer, you can have different operating systems and different other programs, it is acquired, it is somehow the culture of the computer, which he assimilates from the outside.

 It is at the level of this central processor that the different races of homo sapiens vary.
 It is not a “cultural bias”.
 Australian aborigines show the lowest IQ, they also have the smallest average cranial capacity and a slower nerve conduction velocity.
-East Asians have the highest average IQ, the largest average cranial capacity, the fastest nerve conduction velocity, and the highest allele frequencies for high intelligence.
+East Asians have the highest average IQ, the largest average cranial capacity, the fastest nerve conduction velocity, and the highest allele frequencies for traits associated with high intelligence.
 On the other hand, the IQ shows an equivalent predictive power for all races.
-In identical IQ, the average salary of an African-American and a European is, for example, identical.
+In terms of identical IQ, the average salary of an African American and a European is, for example, the same.
 This is because on average the different races do not have the same intelligence that we find social disparities in societies, this was demonstrated for the United States by Muray and Hernstein (professor of sociology at Harvard) in “The Bell Curve”, then this has been demonstrated for all the multi-ethnic countries of the planet in “The Global Bell Curve”, 2009, Lynn.
 For a summary, see “Intellectual Hierarchy Around the World.”

 Computer | Brain | |